ind4skylivey/matteria-track/docs/CONTRIBUTING.md

-# Contributing to MateriaTrack
+# Contributing to MatteriaTrack

-Thank you for your interest in contributing to MateriaTrack!
+Thank you for your interest in contributing to MatteriaTrack!

 ## Code of Conduct